AbieFund/abie-archive/README.md

 The idea is to **allow people to fund one specific cause**.
 Guidelines (types of project) are identified by the community.

-* Donors become art of the community and get one right to vote (regardless of th amount).
+* Donors become art of the community and get one right to vote (regardless of the amount).
 * Project proposals are voted by the community.
 * A vote triggers a transaction with the recipient.